 Posted April 5, 2021

-Lorain County Community College announced this week that its 57th Annual Commencement will include a virtual commencement ceremony where an estimated 2,000 degrees and certificates will be conferred.
-Additionally, interested graduates will be able to sign-up for the opportunity to cross the Stocker Arts Center stage to receive their diploma and professional photo.
+Lorain County Community College announced this week that its 57th Annual Commencement will include a virtual commencement ceremony where 2,234 degrees and certificates will be conferred.
+Additionally, interested graduates will be able to sign-up for the opportunity to cross the stage to receive their diploma and professional photo.

 “Our graduates have worked so hard and persevered during the most difficult of times,” said Dr. Marcia Ballinger, President.
 “While we are not able to bring together all our graduates and their families physically at the same time just yet, we wanted to create a special and safe experience to celebrate their extraordinary accomplishments.”

 The College has planned three celebratory elements to commemorate the graduating class of 2021:

 - Official Commencement Ceremony.
 The official 57th Annual Commencement Ceremony will be held virtually on Saturday, May 15, 2021 starting at 9:30 a.m. featuring the conferring of degrees.
 The ceremony will be streamed so graduates can share this moment with their friends and family.

 - Stage Crossing.
 Graduates were able to pre-register for an in-person opportunity to cross the stage on Commencement weekend and receive their diploma from LCCC President Marcia Ballinger, Ph.D. along with a professional photo.
 Those signing up for this feature of the 2021 Commencement Celebration will be able to bring up to two guests.

 - Public Recognition dedicated to the Class of 2021.
 During the week of May 15, a large-scale public recognition display dedicated to the Class of 2021 will be installed outside near the Campana Center for Ideation and Invention.
 The display will feature an augmented reality component, illumination, and numerous photo opportunities creating a fully immersive experience.